1. Home

 How to lower your mortgage repayments

-Servicing a mortgage is generally a decades long, costly process.
+• Servicing a mortgage is generally a decades-long and costly process.
 Home loans typically last for 25-30 years.
 Reducing your mortgage repayments can potentially save you thousands of dollars over the life of your loan.

 There are many reasons you may want to lower your mortgage repayments - your household budget may be vulnerable to mortgage stress, your personal financial situation may have changed (i.e. job loss, redundancy, pregnancy, income reduction) or you simply want to seek out the best possible deal.

-You can tackle this issue in a number of ways but the first thing to do is to extensively research the different options that are available.
-Understanding your choices and alternatives can provide a solid foundation from which to seek out the best opportunity.
-Arming yourself with the relevant information means you’ll be better prepared to engage in financial negotiations with lenders.
+You can tackle this issue in several ways, but the first thing to do is to extensively research the different options that are available.
+Understanding your choices and alternatives means you’ll be better prepared to engage in financial negotiations with lenders.

 Negotiate with your lender to reduce repayments

-After you’ve done your research it may be advantageous to reach out to your current lender to see if they’re willing to negotiate a lower rate on your existing home loan.
-If your lender is charging you a higher interest rate than that of new customers, you could request a lower rate.
+After you’ve done your research, you could reach out to your current lender to see if they’re willing to negotiate a lower rate on your existing home loan.
+If your lender is charging you a higher interest rate than they are offering to new customers, you could request a lower rate.

 If you have a good credit score and always make timely repayments, your lender may not want to lose your business and might offer you an interest rate discount or perhaps waive some fees.

 Lenders may also provide special discounts to professionals like doctors, lawyers and accountants, who typically have stable jobs and high incomes due to the critical nature of their work.
-If you belong to any of these professions, it may help you negotiate an interest rate discount with your lender (or while refinancing) to potentially reduce your monthly repayments.
+If you belong to any of these professions, it may help you negotiate an interest rate discount with your lender, or to potentially reduce your monthly repayments when refinancing.

 If this process seems overwhelming, you could enlist the services of a mortgage broker to negotiate on your behalf.